rkshnikhil/bash-scripts/README.md

-# bash-scripts
+# Bash Scripts
-Bash scripts to help us in small day to day life
+This repo carries all basic bash scripts which can help community.